nchilla/tractatus-tree/README.md

 This is how it looks:
 ![How the Tractatus appears in my printed edition](assets/tractatus-print.png)

-The issue is the sub-propositions go up to 5 layers in from the first parent (2.0.1.2.3.1).
+The issue is the sub-propositions go up to 5 layers in from the first parent (e.g. 2.0.1.2.3.1).
 That's very difficult to elegantly format in a way that makes sense and is informative.

 I have two objectives: